microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 5 - Use the Include & Reverse Include Search Result Parameters
 As discussed in Step 4, a `reference` in FHIR forms a connection from one Resource to another.
 FHIR enables querying for and traversing `reference` connections in order to narrow search results.
-In some situations, you may also want to use `reference` associations between Resources to cast a wider net for doing an exploratory search in a FHIR server's database.
+In some situations, you may also want to use `reference` associations between Resources to cast a wider net for exploratory searches in a FHIR server's database.

-As an example, say you are interested in retrieving all `AllergyIntolerance` instances with a specific code, and you would also like to retrieve all `Patient` instances on the FHIR server that are referenced by this type of `AllergyIntolerance`.
+Say you are interested in retrieving all `AllergyIntolerance` instances with a specific code, and you would also like to retrieve all `Patient` instances on the FHIR server that are referenced by this type of `AllergyIntolerance`.
 You could do this in two searches by first querying with `AllergyIntolerance?_code=` and then querying for referenced `Patient` instances using `_has:AllergyIntolerance:patient:code=`.

-But it would be more efficient (and convenient) to retrieve all of this information in a single query.
+But it would be more efficient to retrieve all of this information in a single query.
 The FHIR standard provides for this type of "open ended" search capability with the `_include` and `_revinclude` parameters.

 ```azurecli
 GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient